-A full and complete postmortem examination to determine the cause and manner of death and to evaluate any and all disease or injury that may be present.
+A full and complete postmortem examination performed by a Board Certified Clinical Pathologist, to determine the cause and manner of death and to evaluate any and all disease or injury that may by present.

 A Forensic Autopsy performed after burial, in some instances years after burial.
 DNA, Pathological findings, and any forensic evidence are collected to determine identity, and manner of death.